Skip to main content

 • A healthy snack in small amounts

-Yes: dogs can eat pears.
-The flesh of ripe pears is safe for dogs and provides vitamins, fiber and vitamin K. The core and seeds must always be removed, as they contain cyanide compounds.
+Yes, dogs can eat pears.
+The flesh of ripe pears is safe for dogs and provides vitamins, fiber and vitamin K. But the core and seeds must always be removed, since they contain cyanide compounds.

-Pears contain vitamin C for the immune system, vitamin K for bones and fiber that supports digestion.
-For mild digestive issues, small amounts of pear can help.
-Pears are lower in sugar and calories compared to many other fruits.
+Pears provide vitamin C for the immune system, vitamin K for the bones and fiber that supports digestion.
+For mild digestive issues, a small amount of pear can help.
+Compared to many other fruits, pears are low in sugar and calories.

-Remove the core and seeds completely: they contain a small amount of cyanide that is harmful to dogs.
+Remove the core and seeds completely: they contain a small amount of cyanide, which is harmful to dogs.
 Only feed fresh, ripe pears.
-Overripe or moldy pears can lead to diarrhea.
+Overripe or moldy pears can cause diarrhea.

-The skin is safe for dogs, contains extra fiber and can be eaten.
+The skin is safe for dogs, adds extra fiber and can be eaten too.

-Cut the pear into small pieces and offer as a snack or training treat.
-A few pieces daily are safe for most dogs.
-Keep the proportion of the overall diet small, as pears contain fructose.
+Cut the pear into small pieces and offer it as a snack or training treat.
+A few pieces a day are safe for most dogs.
+Keep the share of the overall diet small, since pears contain fruit sugar.

-100 g of ripe pear contains approx. 57 kcal, 3.1 g fiber, 4.3 mg vitamin C and 116 mg potassium.
-The fructose content is around 9.8 g per 100 g.
+100 g of ripe pear contains about 57 kcal, 3.1 g fiber, 4.3 mg vitamin C and 116 mg potassium.
+The fruit sugar content is around 9.8 g per 100 g.
 Compared to apples (10.4 g) that is slightly less, but the amount should still be limited.

-Feeding pears with skin provides additional fiber.
-For organic pears, washing is enough.
-For conventionally grown ones, scrub the skin thoroughly under running water.
+Feeding pears with the skin on adds extra fiber.
+With organic pears a quick rinse is enough; with conventionally grown ones, scrub the skin thoroughly under running water.
 Do not feed overripe pears with brown spots: they can trigger fermentation in the stomach.

 Question 1 of 3